Are hostels safe?

 • Is internet included and are there outlets by the bed?

-• What is the bathroom situation and what kind of showers do they have?
+• What’s the bathroom situation and what kind of showers do they have?

 • What kind of neighborhood is the hostel located in?

 A safe hostel will always offer a locker.
 It doesn’t matter if you book a private or dorm room — always use a locker to keep your belongings safe.
-Purchase a quality padlock and lock it up.
+We recommend buying a strong lock for extra security.

-You're allowed to keep your stuff locked in the locker while you’re out for the day, but also follow these smart safety tips:
+You’re allowed to keep your stuff locked in the locker while you’re out for the day, but also use these smart hostel tips to keep your stuff safe:

 • Don’t flaunt your valuables.